JosephThomasParker/ComfyUI-DrawThingsWrapper/README.md

 # Limitations

 This node treats Draw Things as a black box, and can only change the settings available through the [Draw Things API](https://docs.drawthings.ai/documentation/documentation/8.scripts).
 Settings changed through the API automatically change the values in the Draw Things UI.
 Other settings can be set manually inside the UI.
 These manual settings _do_ take effect for jobs initiated by ComfyUI, but are _not_ recorded by ComfyUI, so such ComfyUI workflows are not reproducible (without also ensuring the Draw Things settings are the same).
+This also means that if changes are made _only_ in the Draw Things UI, ComfyUI will not recognise that the workflow is different, and will _not_ reexecute the run.

 # Disclaimer